"

 Appendix: Information provided to 1st year students about learning and memory, and study skills

-To help students with study skills, in 2022 they were offered a required session during orientation and had elective sessions about one after orientation and early in November.
-Information from those sessions is below.
-Students also were given access to a Canvas site where they could complete modules on learning and memory, attention, and mindset and metacognition, and were encouraged to create a personal study plan.
+To help students with study skills, beginning in 2022, all first year and transfer students complete a learning preference survey and are provided with individualized resources based on their strengths and challenges, attend a required session during orientation, and may attend a second session about one month after the school year begins.
+Students also are given access to a Canvas site where they could complete modules on learning and memory, attention, and mindset and metacognition, and were encouraged to create a personal study plan.
 If you want access to these study modules, ask Dr. Root (rootk001@umn.edu) or Ryan Rupprecht (rrupprec@umn.edu).

 Required orientation session: